 16. Trust your mama instinct.
 Always.

-17. Make a point to get together with other new moms who get you.
+17. Make it a point to get to know other new moms who understand you.

 19. It’s okay to be exhausted, to cry, to wonder what the heck you got yourself into.
 And when you feel that way…